Screensaver: Underlying architecture

 Screensavers are usually designed and coded using a variety of programming languages as well as graphics interfaces.
 Typically the authors of screensavers use the C or C++ programming languages, along with Graphics Device Interface (GDI), such as OpenGL ("Open Graphics Library", which works on many, if not most, platforms capable of 3D rendering), or alternatives such as Microsoft DirectX (which is limited to Microsoft platforms, mainly Microsoft Windows and the Microsoft Xbox), to craft their final products.
 Several OS X screensavers are created and designed using Quartz Composer.
 The screensaver interfaces indirectly with the operating system to cause the physical display screen to be overlaid with one or more graphic "scenes".
 The screensaver typically terminates after receiving a message from the operating system that a key has been pressed or the mouse has been moved.

 Microsoft Windows

-If the system detects inactivity lasting longer than the time specified in the control panel, check if the active program is a simple program (and not another screensaver) by sending the "WM_SYSCOMMAND" message with the "SC_SCREENSAVE" argument.
+If the system detects inactivity lasting longer than the time specified in the control panel, it checks if the active program is a simple program (and not another screensaver) by sending the "WM_SYSCOMMAND" message with the "SC_SCREENSAVE" argument.
 If the program calls in response the standard system function (DefWindowProc), the screensaver defined in the control panel screen runs.

 A Windows screensaver is a regular Portable Executable (PE) with the .scr file extension.
 This enables malware authors to add ".scr" to the name of any win32 executable file, and thereby increase likelihood that users of Microsoft Windows will run it unintentionally.
 In addition, this program should support the following command line parameters:

 With no parameter – shows the Settings dialog box or do nothing.